libhal/SJSU-Dev2/documentation/contributing/presubmit-checks.md

-Linting code is the process of running a program, in this case we use Google's `cpplint.py` script, to evaluate each source file to make sure that they conform to our coding style standards as well as do some rudamentory checks for code pratices that may be dangerous or produce bugs.
+Linting code is the process of running a program, in this case we use Google's `cpplint.py` script, to evaluate each source file to make sure that they conform to our coding style standards as well as do some rudimentary checks for code practices that may be dangerous or produce bugs.

 Cpplint follows the [Google C++ style